abdullah333444/soc-home-lab/lab1-journal.md

 process-creation and script-block logging but fully visible in Defender's own log.
 Real coverage requires layered sources — Sysmon, Security, PowerShell, and Defender — each covering the others' blind spots.

+### LSASS Memory Access — T1003.001

+**Executed:** rundll32.exe comsvcs.dll, MiniDump <lsass_pid> lsass.dmp full

+**Result — attack fully blocked by the platform.** rundll32 returned "Access is denied" on every attempt.
+Windows 11's LSA Protection blocks reading lsass memory even from an elevated SYSTEM context.

+**Detection investigation — traced through every layer:**
+1. Sysmon Event 10 (ProcessAccess): sysmon-modular filters lsass access by default.
+Added a targeted rule (TargetImage=lsass.exe) and confirmed Sysmon then logs Event 10 — but only for legitimate system access (svchost/sysmain, GrantedAccess 0x2000).
+The malicious attempt produced no Event 10, because LSA Protection denies access *before* the ProcessAccess callback fires.
+2. Sysmon Event 1 (process creation): no event containing comsvcs/MiniDump was recorded —
+   the denial preempts full command-line capture.
+3. PowerShell Script Block Logging (4104): no comsvcs/MiniDump event reached Wazuh.
+4. Wazuh built-in rule 92900 (lsass credential-dump detection): requires GrantedAccess of 0x1010 or 0x40; the comsvcs path doesn't match, so even a successful dump on an unprotected host would slip past the default rule.

+**Conclusion — platform-level protection creates a detection blind spot for the failed attempt.** On a hardened Windows 11 host, this technique fails so early that it leaves almost no telemetry.
+The only residual signal is the "Access is denied" error, visible only with command-line/terminal monitoring.

+**Lesson:** Strong preventive controls can reduce detective visibility.
+When the OS blocks an action pre-emptively, the attempt may never generate the events a SIEM relies on.
+Detection strategy must account for what prevention hides — and note that the same technique WOULD succeed and evade Wazuh's default rule on an older or unprotected host, which is where this detection gap becomes dangerous.